 Why shouldn’t they?
 They don’t ask what it means because they couldn’t care less.
-The appeal lies in the fascination of the process combined with the strength of the image.
+The appeal lies in the fascination of the drawing skills combined with the strength of the image.
 The impact is visceral, not intellectual.

-Critics dismiss realism as merely mindless copying, lacking in imagination or originality.
-They brush it aside simply because they assume it’s creator is on mechanical autopilot with no input beyond the gimmick of being able to draw.
+Critics dismiss hyperrealistic paintings and drawings as mindless copying, lacking in imagination or originality.
+They brush it aside simply because they assume its creator is on autopilot with no input beyond the gimmick of being able to draw in detail.

-The overwhelming reason some critics dislike hyper or photorealism is that they think it’s just the same as taking a photo.
+The overwhelming reason some critics dislike the works of photorealists is the assumption that it’s the same as taking photographs.
 It’s as if photography is so trivial that anything related to it must be equally as shallow.

 What critics fail to understand, and fully appreciate, is how highly the public regards those things in life they couldn’t possibly do themselves.

-The seemingly impossible adds a sense of wonder and intrigue.
-Half the fun is figuring out how the hell anyone can do it.
+The seemingly impossible adds a sense of wonder, mystery, and intrigue.
+Half the fun of photo-realism is figuring out how the hell anyone can do it.

-Critics, and some artists, like to intellectualize art.
-They do it with impenetrable art jargon to separate themselves from the ignorant masses.
+Critics, and some artists in the art world, like to intellectualize art.
+They discuss it with impenetrable art jargon in order to separate themselves from the ignorant masses.
 It’s all smoke and mirrors, it gives authority to people whose opinion has no more validity than anyone else.

 It reminds me of a job I once had in a tree nursery.
 I could hoodwink a customer into thinking I was an expert just by dropping in a few Latin names.
 It’s all BS of course.

-And let’s be honest, some artists feel threatened by those who can draw very well.
+And let’s cut to the chase, some artists feel threatened by those who can draw very well.
 Many artists are insecure and jealousy is commonplace.
-Instead of just getting on with what they enjoy doing, they prefer to belittle and dismiss others.
-It challenges their self-worth.
+Instead of just getting on with what they enjoy doing, it challenges their self-worth, and they prefer to belittle others.
+It’s sad.

-The problem some people have with realism is it can be judged objectively.
+A lot of people have a problem with hyperrealism because it can be judged objectively:

-- Are the shadows in the right place?
+- Do the shadows fall in the right place?